 We called upon Great British Bake Off stars Edd Kimber, John Whaite and Frances Quinn to review flour shakers.
 Discover their top buys and what you should look for when shopping...

 This thrifty sifter has the added bonus of having transparent sides, so you can not only tell what’s in it but also keep track of the amount.
 The mesh is extra-fine, making it more suitable for dusting icing sugar than heavier bread flour, plus the handle is dinky enough to be slotted into a nook in a busy cupboard.
-Buy from Lakeland.
+Available from Lakeland (£3.79).

 This basic model is a classic dredger design, and while it's super-basic aesthetically speaking, every element of the shaker is strong and high quality.
 It has a high-grade gauze lid that screws on tightly and a pleasing, well-sized shape, which feels nice in the hand.
-Buy from Borough Kitchen.
+Available from Borough Kitchen (£10).

 While we often like to get stuck into flouring surfaces with our bare hands, a flour dredger with a sieve or punched metal lid ensures an even dusting of flour and better control of ingredients than a traditional sieve, plus they also act as small storage vessels.
 As well as flour, they can be used for dusting cocoa, icing sugar or spices, which is handy when you need to finish off a bake with a nice neat, fine layer.